DIN-DKE/EN_0000__Open_Source_NSB_Network/EN00000_02_20_00_Naming_Scheme.md

 ***[Back to Start Page](EN00000_00_00_00_Start.md)***

-To set up a new project on CEN/CENELC’s open source repository the following naming convention must be use.
+To set up a new repository (project) on CEN/CENELCâ€™s open source repository the following naming convention must be use.

 Proposed scheme
 ---------------